-In this course, students will examine the current and global dilemmas of businesses from a scientific-investigative perspective.
-In addition, they will analyze the application and implementation of emerging literature in areas related to industrial and organizational psychology.
-Finally, they will apply methodologies for working with organizational coaching, entrepreneurship, innovation, the application of technology to businesses, and project management, among others.
+In this course, students will examine current and global dilemmas in companies from a scientificinvestigative perspective, with an emphasis on integration and globalized labor relations, as well as the application and implementation of emerging literature in areas related to industrial-organizational psychology.
+Additionally, they will analyze the key methodologies highlighted in the course, including organizational coaching, entrepreneurship, innovation, technology application in companies, and project management, among others.
+Likewise, they will develop a proposal for organizational training.